Pro Scooter blog

 We define a 'pro scooter' as having these characteristics

 - Solid state - meaning the scooter does not fold up and the bars DO NOT ADJUST

 - Metal core wheels - can be solid core, honeycomb or spoked.
 Just as long as they're metal

-- Sealed bearings in the wheels and the headset
+Sealed or mostly sealed bearings in the wheels and the headset

-Another difference is usually the scooter wheel size, which is generally 100m on the entry levels.
-The larger scooter wheels, 110m, offer a little more speed and higher clearance from the ground to the scooter deck.
+Another difference is usually the scooter wheel size, which is generally 100mm on the entry levels.
+The larger scooter wheels, 110mm and 120mm, offer a little more speed and higher clearance from the ground to the scooter deck.
 The wheels can be customized, allowing the entry level rider to make simple changes that set their scooter apart from their friend's scooters.